How Does Extreme Weight Loss Feel?

 That was what I stuck to and while I didn’t track my weight, I know I lost some purely from how my clothes fit.
 If I had to guess, it would be around 20-30 pounds.

-The stumbling block happened in the summer holidays.
+The stumbling block happened during the summer holidays.
 We went away for a family holiday and I enjoyed myself and then found it really hard to get any kind of consistency when I came back.

 I just couldn’t get back into the plan I had been following.
 I honestly don’t know why but I just couldn’t get back into that mindset with it.